thomasloven/lovelace-fold-entity-row/README.md

-folding-group-entity-row
+fold-entity-row
 ========================

-Display all entities in a group on a lovelace entities card - and fold it away when you don't want to see it.
+Make a group from entities in a lovelace entities card - and fold them away when you don't want to see them.

 ---